angular/mobile-toolkit/guides/cli-setup.md

 easy to get started building progressive Web apps with our Angular Mobile Toolkit, which is integrated with [Angular CLI](https://cli.angular.io).

+These guides will help get started on the right foot building Progressive Web Apps, so you can focus more on building a great user experience, and less on getting the underlying tooling and technology set up.

 To get started, install Angular CLI from [npm](https://www.npmjs.com/).

 ```